Connecting Stacks to Ethernet

 Confirm that data is flowing

-Log into MyStacks.interstacks.com and confirm that data is flowing from your stack to your dashboard.
+Log into your MyStacks.interstacks.com account and confirm that data is flowing from your stack to your dashboard.
 If this is your first time logging in, you can follow our step-by-step tutorial on dashboard creation and adding your first data widget.

 For additional technical support, please contact us at info@interstacks.com with a description of your issue.